bewegende-Architektur/Phaenotyp/README.md

 Phänotyp is an Add-On for Blender 3D
 https://www.blender.org/

 It allows to perform genetic optimization of architectural structures.
 Furthermore it can be used as to analyze moving shapes.
 This is exscpecally usefull when working on kinematic architectural projects.
 The tool is focusing on ealry stages of the design process and can be used for free without any warranty.
-If you want to participate in the project please contact me at chris@bewegende-Architektur.com
+If you want to participate in the project please contact me at:
+chris@bewegende-Architektur.com

 Analysis is done with pynite:
 https://github.com/JWock82/PyNite